 Of course, some brands use a variety of these naming techniques at once.
 Coca-Cola, for example, is alliterative, uses plosives, and mentions its category (Cola) and its unique ingredients (Coca) but it doesn’t necessarily communicate happiness and ease of life – the essence of its brand positioning.

 Truly understanding your brand’s purpose and essence will help eliminate some of these options and settle on the right brand name.
 It is also very important to check for cultural biases and potential misunderstandings to avoid any troubles in getting consumers in any market to perceive the brand name negatively.
 The business history books are full of examples of brands which failed because they had not checked upon the local meaning of the brand name.

 Brands also need to ensure that their brand names can have a meaningful digital space in form of obtaining their domain names.
 Far too often, companies find it very difficult to register their brands online.

 Finally, it is important to check the legal implications of brand names in all markets and ensure that the brand names can be registered and owned fully as trademarks by the company.
 This aspect of brand naming is complex and often undervalued.
 Brands are a significant part of the financial value of companies so being able to protect the legal rights of the entire brand portfolio is paramount for success.
-In modern M&A companies buy and sell intangible assets, and a large portion of those are intangible assets like brands.
+In today’s business, M&A companies buy and sell intangible assets very frequently, and a large portion of those are intangible assets like brands.
 Companies and brands should do all they possibly can to protect their brands.

 However, it should always be remembered that, naming, while important, is still only one aspect of branding and a successful business strategy.
-But the brand name is the face of it so it is crucial to get it right.
+But the brand name is the face of the company and its products, so it is crucial to get it right.